Lesson Plan: Our Solar System

 Summative (optional follow-up):

-• Planet bingo or matching game in following lesson.
+• Planet bingo or matching game in the following lesson.

 6. Differentiation Strategies

-1. Visual Learners: Large posters, picture cards, video.
+- Visual Learners: Large posters, picture cards, and video.

 7. Reflection & Next Steps

-2. Plan small-group reteach or extension with 3D models.
+- Plan a small-group reteach or extension with 3D models.